lovewired/lovewired/README.md

 we're always somewhere around the heart lake , southwest of the library , if u wanna find us ! *occasionally* at the library or our island .

-**dumb discourse stuff :** shut up about touch triggers and touch discomforts go outside ppl have boundaries ( as an autistic person uncomfortable with random touch , including in social games we play , u don't dictate what im uncomfortable with )
+**dumb discourse stuff :** shut up about touch triggers and touch discomforts go outside ppl have boundaries & trauma ( as an autistic person uncomfortable with random touch , including in social games we play , u don't dictate what im uncomfortable with )

 </details>